-Northern lights Keweenaw Peninsula tonight
+Northern lights in Keweenaw Peninsula tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Keweenaw Peninsula.